The availability of a large, highly skilled workforce in Glasgow

 Glasgow builds on a strong heritage in financial services with

-having a presence in the city for over 100 years.
+presence in the city for over 100 years.

 Latest estimates show that over 30,000 people work in the